rust-lang/rfcs/text/0000-tool-dependencies.md

 tool dependencies, rather than failing a build if the latest version of that crate requires a newer version of a build tool.

+By default, Cargo should enforce tool dependencies and versions.
+However, Cargo should provide an option to warn but continue.
+This simplifies testing with older versions, such as prior to loosening the dependency, or as part of detecting whether a crate actually uses any features from the target version.

 Future definitions of build tools may support defining other feature names for build tools.